curl/curl/docs/cmdline-opts/cert-type.md

 # `--cert-type`

-Tells curl what type the provided client certificate is using.
+Set type of the provided client certificate.
 PEM, DER, ENG and P12 are recognized types.

 The default type depends on the TLS backend and is usually PEM, however for Secure Transport and Schannel it is P12.
 If --cert is a pkcs11: URI then ENG is